Elgg/Elgg/docs/admin/duplicate-installation.rst

 =======================

 For this example, you must edit the Apache config to enable a subdomain with a document root of ``/var/www/elgg_test/``.
 If you plan to install into a subdirectory of your document root, this step is unnecessary.

+If you're using Nginx, you need to update server config to match new paths based on ``install/config/nginx.dist``.

 Run upgrade.php
 ===============